Fantomas42/django-blog-zinnia/docs/settings.rst

 ZINNIA_WYSIWYG
-  **Default :** 'tinymce' if in settings.INSTALLED_APPS else 'wymeditor'
+  **Default :** 'tinymce' if in settings.INSTALLED_APPS else 'wymeditor' if ZINNIA_MARKUP_LANGUAGE is 'html'.
+If MarkDown, Textile or reStructuredText are used, the value will be 'markitup'.

   Used for determining the WYSIWYG editor for editing an entry.
   Can also be used for disabling the WYSIWYG functionnality.